cyclecycle/lipa-db/README.md

 pip install -r requirements.txt
 ```

-Run any python file from the root directory:
+Run any python file from the root directory with:

 ```bash
 PYTHONPATH="." python /path/to/file